herambchaudhari4121/geomoose-website/source/rfc/rfc-5.rst

 * Update existing documentation for configuring and creating PHP services.
 * Extend documentation with a language-independent description of the service workflow.

-Effect on Existing GeoMOOSE Installations
+Effect on Existing GeoMoose Installations
 -----------------------------------------
-While the internal refactoring is substantial, it is anticipated that existing GeoMOOSE users will be able to upgrade without issue, as existing services will default to their current output modes.
+While the internal refactoring is substantial, it is anticipated that existing GeoMoose users will be able to upgrade without issue, as existing services will default to their current output modes.
 In addition, service developers will have the option to utilize the new base classes but will not required to.
-In light of RFC 3 and with these considerations in mind, a likely target for integrating these changes into GeoMOOSE core is version 2.8.0.
+In light of RFC 3 and with these considerations in mind, a likely target for integrating these changes into GeoMoose core is version 2.8.0.

 Voting History
 ---------------